 Optimizing Mobile Images

 A safe range would be anywhere from 200px-350px in width.
-Height needs no limit as users can scroll endlessly.
-If you work with Google Analytics you can get a full report about what browsers your visitors are using.
+Height needs no limit, as users can scroll endlessly.
+Suppose you work with Google Analytics, you can get a full report about what browsers your visitors are using.
 Check to see what devices are most common and research their screen resolutions.
-From these results you should be able to determine a common setting for all your images.
+From these results, you should be able to determine a common setting for all your images.

 Designing for mobile isn’t as hard as many make it out to be.
 With so many techniques supported by our current standards in HTML, it would be foolish to pass up such power in controlling your visitor’s browsing experience.

 These tips should get you started on the right track toward mobile stylesheet development.
 Optimization is the first step on your checklist, but don’t sacrifice user experience for a clean slated layout.